PMC To Improve Healthcare Education Standards In Country - UrduPoint

 The Pakistan Medical Commission (PMC) was striving to improve healthcare education through the advancement of quality medical and dental education in the country

-According to PMC, the commission being a healthcare regulator is setting benchmarks in line with best global practices to ensure quality healthcare for every citizen.
+According to PMC, the commission being a healthcare regulator is setting benchmarks in line with best global practices to ensure quality healthcare for every citizen of the nation.

 It added, that the PMC changed the old, obsolete, and orthodox mode of the system which usually hampered the due processes, causing difficulties for students, doctors, and other stakeholders, and implemented a digital system that brought ease to all following and meeting the need of the hour.